 Spring Semester AY17-18:

-- International Student Orientation program starts on Sunday, August 19.
+- International Student Orientation program will be held on January 11th.

-- RIT classes for the Fall start on Monday, August 27.
+- RIT classes for the Spring start on Monday, January 14.

-- Move out of RIT housing date is Wednesday, December 19t by 10AM.
+- Move out of RIT housing date is Saturday, May 11th by 10AM.

 According to immigration regulations, you must return to your home country within 30 days after the end date as it shows on your I-20 or DS2019 certificates.